 The battery project is only partial evidence of Asvini’s commitment to the environment and to her community.
-Asvini has contributed more than 75 hours of volunteer work in 2017 including tree planting, tree giveaway, park & lake cleanups and trail system improvements.
+Asvini has contributed more than 175 hours of volunteer work in past three years including tree planting, tree giveaway, park & lake cleanups and trail system improvements.

 She did several tree planting activities with TreeFolks and received Family Tree Award.
 To reduce cutting trees for paper, she placed posters about reduce paper use in the library’s, recreations center’s and school’s restrooms next to the hand paper towel bins.
 These posters encourage the public specially kids to use with thoughtfulness and raise awareness and create sense of environmental responsibility among them.